Last Updated on August 25, 2022.

 - Once a hedgehog hibernates, it is more prone to future hibernation attempts.

-- Regardless of the cause of hibernation, it is very important to start to warm your hedgehog immediately, but very slowly.
+- Regardless of the cause of hibernation, it is very important to warm your hedgehog immediately, but very slowly.

 - You can place your hedgehog under your shirt next to your body.
-This method is probably the prickliest, but the safest and quickest method.
+This is probably the prickliest, but the safest and quickest method.
 You will know your hedgehog is warmed up and ready to go when it starts moving around and you can’t keep it in one place.

 - You can also warm your hedgehog on a heating pad or by wrapping it in a towel warmed in the dryer.

 - NEVER LEAVE A HEDGEHOG UNATTENDED WITH A HEATING PAD.
 Serious burns or death may result.

-- Once the hedgehog begins to warm up, take your hedgehog to a vet to determine if it is truly due to hibernation and not some other life-threatening illness.
+- Once your hedgehog begins to warm up, take it to a vet to determine if its symptoms were truly due to hibernation and not some other life-threatening illness.

 - Delay in care for any illness can result in death.

-- It is best to have good vets lined up in advance so that when you need veterinary assistance you will be able to quickly get your hedgehog the care it needs.
+- Line up good vets in advance, preferably ones with exotic pet experience, so that when you need veterinary assistance you will be able to quickly get your hedgehog the care it needs.

-- Be aware that not all veterinarians treat hedgehogs, and others may not take emergency cases.
+- Be aware that not all veterinarians treat hedgehogs, and those who do may not take emergency cases.

-- Once your hedgehog is warmed up and active again, you will need to take extra precautions to ensure that hibernation does not happen again.
+- When you return from the vet, you will need to take extra precautions to ensure that your hedgehog does not attempt to hibernate again.

 - If possible, increase the room temperature and monitor for fluctuations during the day and night.

 - Check for drafts in the room by lighting a candle and watching for flicker in the flame.
 Drafts may be an issue during periods of high winds if the cage is near a leaky window.
-Drafts can also occur from heating or cooling vents.
+Drafts can also emanate from heating and cooling vents.

-- You can add heat to the cage by using a SnuggleSafe® Disc (a puppy warmer that is microwaveable and good for 12 hours), a reptile heating pad that adheres to the bottom of the cage, or a black or red heat bulb over the cage.
+- You can add heat to the cage by using a SnuggleSafe Disc (a microwaveable puppy warmer good for 12 hours), a reptile heating pad that adheres to the bottom of the cage, or a black or red heat bulb over the cage.